This framework contains scripts and data for building API documentation (dox) in a standard format and style.

 Note: For consistency, kapidox provides a CMakeLists.txt file, but this is just a wrapper around the setup.py script.

 Writing dox is beyond the scope of this documentation – see the notes at https://community.kde.org/Frameworks/Frameworks_Documentation_Policy and the doxygen manual.
-However, the script expects certain things to be present in the directory it is run on.

 Most importantly, there should be a